On this page

 When CFIA authorization is requiredFootnote 3

-With respect of invertebrates and micro-organisms, authorization from the CFIA is required when:
+With respect to invertebrates and micro-organisms, authorization from the CFIA is required when:

-- the organisms are present on the list of pests regulated by Canada
+- the organism is present on the list of pests regulated by Canada

 When authorization is not required